-If an examiner is put under pressure by the management at any time during the examination process at the expense of quality, he or she is required to report this to the Chair or the Vice-Chair of the Examination Board.
+Each examiner who is put under pressure by the management at any time during the examination process at the expense of the quality, is supposed to report this to the chair- or vice chairperson of the Examination Board.

-Article 24 Changes of the Rules and Guidelines
+Article 24 Changes to the Rules and Guidelines

-Changes of these Rules and Guidelines may not concern the present academic year, unless this does not unreasonably impair the interests of students.
+Changes to these Rules and Guidelines may not concern the present academic year, unless this does not unreasonably impair the interests of students.